Best Juicers in Canada — Shopping Guide and Top Picks

 - Bulkiness and large weight.
 When assembled, slow juicers can take quite a lot of counter space.

 - Higher price.
-Cold press juicers have more parts, which makes them pricier than other types.
+Cold press juicers have more parts, making them pricier than other types.

 The pulp and pits get trapped in the filter, and the juice is collected in the cup under it.